ViviKulu/PoeApp/README.md

 Poe
 ===========

-Practice creative writing exerecises at your own pace, on your own time wheneve you want.
+Practice creative writing exercises at your own pace, on your own time whenever you'd like.

 ----------------------------------------------------------------------------------------

-Poe is a creative writing safe space for users that would like to practice on the go to keep creative juices flowing.
+Poe is a creative writing safe space for users that would like to practice on the go to keep your creative juices flowing.

 What is so important about practicing creative writing?